 Unlike the normal practice of focusing on construction specifications, the technical parameters proposed in the MCA are based mainly on output specifications, as these have a direct bearing on the level of service for users.
-Only the core requirements of design, construction, operation and maintenance of the port are to be specified, and enough room would be left for the Concessionaire to innovate and add value.
+Only the core requirements of design, construction, operation and maintenance of the port terminal are to be specified, and enough room would be left for the Concessionaire to innovate and add value.

 In sum, the framework focuses on the 'what' rather than the 'how' in relation to the delivery of services by the Concessionaire.
-This would provide the requisite flexibility to the Concessionaire in evolving and adopting costTechnical parameters will focus on the level of service for the users effective designs and processes without compromising on the quality of service for users.
+This would provide the requisite flexibility to the Concessionaire in evolving and adopting cost-effective designs and processes without compromising on the quality of service for users.
 Cost efficiencies would occur because the shift to output-based specifications would provide the private sector with a greater opportunity to innovate and optimise designs and processes in a way normally denied to it under conventional input-based procurement specifications.